ShirelyWen/Pokedex/README.md

 ### `npm start` or `yarn start`

 to run the app in the development mode.<br />
-Generally it will automaticlly open the default browser, if not, manually open [http://localhost:3000](http://localhost:3000)
+Generally it will automatically open the default browser, if not, manually open [http://localhost:3000](http://localhost:3000)

 to view it in the browser.